ahnpj/security-operations-workflows/siem-detections-and-log-analysis/splunk-log-parsing-and-field-extraction/workflow-execution.md

   <em>Figure 1</em>
 </p>

-**Step 2:** Enumerate directory contents and confirm the available scripted generators
+##### 🔷 Phase 1.2 — Enumerate directory contents and confirm the available scripted generators

 The directory contents were listed using `ls`, and the output showed three items: `authentication_logs`, `purchase-details`, and `vpnlogs`.
 These items do not use the typical `.py` extension that often identifies Python scripts.
 However, scripts can exist without a `.py` extension (for example, executable scripts using a shebang such as `#!/usr/bin/python3`), and training environments frequently name executables without extensions.